This 2017 video is called Wild Bactrian camels in critical danger of extinction.

 January 2013.
 Fifteen years ago, John Hare and Kathryn Rae decided it was time to take a major step and establish the Wild Camel Protection Foundation (WCPF) as a UK registered charity.
 Until 1997 funding for their work in China and Mongolia had been erratic.
 In order to try and guarantee secure funding for the last herds of the IUCN listed critically endangered wild Bactrian camels in China and Mongolia, the establishment of a charitable environmental Foundation seemed a sensible option.

-Fifteen years later, thanks to a loyal membership many of whom having been with the Foundation since its establishment, finance has been raised to accomplish an incredible amount of work.
+Fifteen years later, thanks to a loyal membership, many of whom have been with the Foundation since its establishment, finance has been raised to accomplish an incredible amount of work.
 Several supporters donated what they could on an annual basis, funded a Nature Reserve entry station, or ran in fund-raising events, while others generously sponsored a young camel at the Wild Camel Conservation, Breeding and Research Centre in Mongolia.
 Through these individual efforts, and funding from institutions, trusts and companies, the following has been achieved:

 The establishment in 2002 of one of the largest nature reserves in the world, the Lop Nur Wild Camel National Reserve in Xinjiang Province, China.
 This was set up in spite of what appeared to be insurmountable odds, working with Chinese scientists turning the heart of the former Chinese nuclear test area of Lop Nur into a National Nature Reserve, protecting not only the wild camel but many other Red Book listed endangered fauna and flora.